Krinkle/wmf-tool-list/README.md

 1. Clone this repository.
 2. Run `composer update --no-dev` for deployment (_or `composer update` for local development_).
-3. View `your-server/wmf-tool-list/public_html/` via a PHP-capable server (e.g. run `php -S` in public_html locally, or symlink public_html to a pre-existing public path).
+3. Expose `wmf-tool-list/public_html/` from a web server that supports PHP.

+For local development, run `composer serve` and open <http://localhost:4000>.
+Example query: <http://localhost:4000/?list=wikitech-l&action=thismonth>.